loopwerk/loopwerk.io/content/articles/2021-01-30-saga-1-inspiration.md

 Hello World!
 ```

 You'd call that file `hello-world.md`, and it would result in an article with the url `articles/hello-world/index.html`.
-Which is fine for most people, but that I wanted to name my file something like `2021-01-30-hello-world.md`, and the article's date would be taken from that filename, and still result in the url `articles/hello-world/index.html`, without that date in there.
+Which is fine for most people, but I wanted to name my file something like `2021-01-30-hello-world.md`, and then the article's date would be taken from that filename, and still result in the same url `articles/hello-world/index.html`, without that date in there.
 I also wanted to write the article like this:

 ```
 # Hello World